Do you want to see more than Malaga? Visit the most beautiful towns in the Málaga province. We made a list of the most beautiful places.

 One of the town’s famous landmarks is Plaza de Toros, a 18th century bullring.
 Related to that, the town has historic relevance for Spain even today because in Ronda the bullfighting rules that are still used today were developed.

-Nerja is a coast town about 50 km east of Málaga and has about 22 000 inhabitants.
+Nerja is definetly one of the most beautiful towns in the Malaga province. the city is a coast town about 50 km east of Málaga and has about 22 000 inhabitants.
 The length of the coast is about 14 km.
 The town is famous for its caves 4 km outside of town and the so-called “Balcón de Europa”.
 Inside the caves old Neanderthal paintings were found.
 One of the caves also forms a form of natural amphitheatre and is sometimes used for holding concerts.

 The Balcón de Europa, probably Nerja’s most well known landmark, is a round plaza at the end of an avenue that gives an amazing view over the coast.
 There’s also a statue of King Alfonso XII because he is said to have given it its name in 1885.
 It used to be a fortress until 1882, which is my there a few cannons on display today.

-With a population of about 3000 Frigiliana is one of the smaller places on this list.
+With a population of about 3000 Frigiliana is one of the smaller places on this list of most beautiful towns in the Malaga province.
 It is about 71 km east of Málaga and about 6 km north of Nerja.
 So this is definitely a place you should also consider visiting when in Nerja (there are multiple buses going from Nerja to Frigiliana daily).

 Frigiliana is another one of the White Towns and apart from that is also considered the most beautiful towns in Andalusia.
 The upper section of the town, the Mudejár neighborhood, is the older part of town and is famous for its moorish architecture.
 Since Frigiliana is a hill town the view of the coast is amazing.
 Some say on some clear days you can even see the African Coast.
 The town with its narrow cobblestone streets is best explored on foot to make sure you don’t miss anything in the maze of winding streets.